Steps in Building SCAMP

 Here is my rudder blank a-bristle with clamps.
 There is just enough squeeze out to make me happy.
 I can start shaping tomorrow.

 I'm using East Epoxy

 The epoxy sets smoother than I'm used to and is sandable faster.
-Manufacturer claims that it is set in 7 days.
+Manufacturer claims that it is completely set in 7 days.

 It is slightly stiffer after setting than MAS which I've used for years.
 It is runnier after mixing and is easier to brush / roll on, and soaks in the wood with no problems.
 It wet out the cloth easily.

 I decided to use it because of the price, and Noah where I bought is a reputable dealer and they like it.
-The Canadian dollar is not very high right now and this epoxy is a bit over a third the price of others.
+The Canadian dollar is not very high right now against the US dollar and this epoxy is a bit over a third the price of others.
 I expected it to blush but so far not the slightest blush, a nice smooth clear finish and excellent flow and wetting.
 It sets quickly to a sandable surface.
 In my shop I can sand after setting overnight.

 The wood-epoxy bond seems adequate and in the joints I tested, the wood failed before the epoxy.